LinioPay/idle/README.md

 ###### SimpleJob

 A SimpleJob is essentially a transparent taskmaster which forwards all task details to the worker doing the actual work.
 It is useful when the task being performed does not require any pre-processing or orchestration.
 Since its a dummy taskmaster, it needs to be told exactly which worker will complete the task, and what the parameters the worker will need in order to complete the task.
-SimpleJobs have only one required parameter: `worker_identifier`.
+SimpleJobs have only one required parameter: `simple_identifier`.

 ###### QueueJob